marieval/my-way-to-coding-2022/README.md

 I was also thinking about joining some simple open-source project to practice my knowledge.
 I searched for some projects, found some information and websites (but these required more experience than I have).
 So for this moment I left this idea.

 ## July 2022
-I came accross the term ***"headless solution"*** and searched more about what that means (overview [here](https://www.strafelda.cz/headless-cms)):
+I came accross the term ***"headless solution"*** and searched more about what that means: *Headless* means software application or program without frontend (it´s connected to another FE-application or interface through API).

 **Headless x Coupled x Decoupled CMS:**
 - *Coupled CMS:* contains two tightly connected parts (frontend & backend).
 Example of coupled CMS: WordPress
 - *Headless CMS:* without frontend part.
 They distribute their content to other systems (websites, mobile apps, social networks, mailers,...).
 The content can be used on different systems and platforms.
-- Decoupled CMS: contains FE-part, but the architecture strictly separates FE and BE (so that eventually only the FE part can be completely changed / switched to other technology).
+- *Decoupled CMS:* contains FE-part, but the architecture strictly separates FE and BE (so that eventually only the FE part can be completely changed / switched to other technology).

 **Types of headless CMS:**
 - *API-based headless CMS:* The content is stored in databases and are served through API (usually REST or GraphQL).
 Examples: Contentful, DatoCMS, Strapi.
 - *Git-based headless CMS:* They don´t store content in databases, instead they use Git.
 Examples: Netlify CMS, Jekyll Admin, Forestry.

-**Advantages of headless systems:**
-- Centralised storage of data (can be then distributed to different places and systems)
-- Change of frontend is much easier
-- Higher security (it´s easier to properly secure the API than whole website)
-- Scalability (lower need for performance)
-- Higher flexibility (various technologies and solutions can be chosen for processing of the data)
+**Advantages of headless systems:** Centralised storage of data (can be then distributed to different places and systems).
+Change of frontend is much easier.
+Higher security (it´s easier to properly secure the API than whole website).
+Scalability (lower need for performance).
+Higher flexibility (various technologies and solutions can be chosen for processing of the data).